cambobart/Super-Pedagog/README.md

 # Pedagogy App 🇺🇿

-A modern educational web application designed for pedagogy students in Uzbekistan.
-The app provides a platform for competitions, article submissions, access to the latest books and methodologies, monthly tests, and AI-powered support—all in a fast, easy-to-use frontend.
+A full-featured, professional web application designed for pedagogy students in Uzbekistan.
+The platform is fully multilingual (Uzbek-first and English), and provides secure registration, competitions, article submissions with peer voting, access to the latest books and methodologies, monthly quizzes with certificates, and integrated AI chatbot support.
+Built with robust backend and frontend technologies for scalability, security, and a seamless user experience.

 ---

 ## ✨ Features

+- **Multilingual Support:**
+  Use the app in Uzbek (default) or English.

-- **User Registration:**
+- **User Registration & Authentication:**
-  Register with your name, surname, educational institution, and field of study.
+  Secure sign-up and login with educational profile.

 - **Competitions:**
   Participate in author-created pedagogy competitions.